Random | Best Random Tools

 The amulet industry went bust almost as quickly as it went boom, leaving thousands of buyers out large deposits, and others stuck with worthless knockoffs.
 Also, it was found that the Thai god the amulets supposedly paid tribute to wasn't a real god in Thai culture.

-• In 1969, a Ton of Nickel Could Buy You a New House on Random Absurdly Priced Things Throughout History
+• In 1630s Holland, Tulips Sold for Ten Times a Craftsman's Income on Random Absurdly Priced Things Throughout History

-• In 2008, Rhodium Was Worth Ten Times More Than Gold on Random Absurdly Priced Things Throughout History
+• In 1995, Shares of an Early Social Media Site Were Worth Almost $100 on Random Absurdly Priced Things Throughout History

 New Random Displays Display All By Ranking